 Even if the decorator passed on a 50% discount, the cost would still be 4x more than the FreightCenter discounted rate.

-And remember, the freight shipping fee does not include the drayage cost you will have to pay at the exhibit center.
+Remember, the freight shipping fee does not include the drayage cost you will have to pay at the exhibit center.
 Drayage covers the moving of your booth and materials from the loading dock to your booth location.
-And while drayage is not a shipping cost, it is a reminder that trade show costs can add up quickly.
+While drayage is not a shipping cost, it is a reminder that trade show shipping costs can add up quickly.

 Just imagine how much more money that exhibitor could have put into their booth (or saved their company) if they had spent $4,264.24 less on shipping.
-Now, imagine saving that much on every trade show, and in each direction.
+Now, imagine saving that much on every trade show shipment, and in each direction.

-But FreightCenter provides the same peace of mind to thousands of customers nationwide.
-Most of our customers are not freight shipping experts.
-They rely on FreightCenter’s experience and expertise to make sure every aspect of your trade show shipment is handled properly, from pickup to delivery, including generation of all necessary paperwork and payment to the carrier.
+Although most of our customers are not freight shipping experts.
+They rely on FreightCenter’s experience and expertise.
+We make sure every aspect of your trade show shipping needs are handled properly, from pickup to delivery.
+We’ll also help handle any and all necessary shipper paperwork and payment to the carrier.